For context, a bit about me:

 It's the same with music.
-You can't focus on the finer points of expressive guitar playing unless the shapes of chords and scales are already in your muscle memory.
+You can't focus on the finer points of expressive guitar playing unless the shapes of chords are already in your muscle memory.

 I sing reasonably well but read music poorly.
 I once sang tenor in a college choir which rehearsed for months before a concert.
 In our last two or three rehearsals, one of my professors of music joined us and stood next to me.
 I was amazed to hear him sing the part perfectly on the first try.
 When I asked him about it, his response made clear that where I saw a rising note for my part, he saw the chord progression being formed by all the parts and the piano together, all at a glance.
 I was sounding out "S-U-N"; he was reading astrophysics.